oblio360/hearthstone-blog/_drafts/welcome-to-hearthstone-you-suck.md

 Welcome to Hearthstone, you suck!

-Everyone who has ever tried to play Dota or Dota 2 (or basically any competitive multiplayer game) has probably been greeted by a similar "greeting".
-For some reason many human beings like to improve their self esteem by putting other people down.
+Everyone who has ever played any competitive multiplayer game has probably been [greeted](http://imgur.com/a/5hLGc) by a similar ["greeting"](http://imgur.com/a/PSMur).
+Well, if you're a Hearthstone newbie and want to prove these naysayers wrong, you've come to the right place!

-Luckily for us Hearthstone doesn't have in-game chat so even if your opponent doesn't like you, at worst you'll be facing passive-aggressive emotes... ahem... *["I greet you"](https://www.youtube.com/watch?v=Gf9kbLYh-y8)*.

-Some people will try to get past the emotes to tell you that you [really](http://imgur.com/a/5hLGc), [really](http://imgur.com/a/PSMur) suck.
-But we don't care about those people.
-And we hope they get professional treatment.

-Anyway, getting back on track, you might be wondering what this article is about.
-It is a guide to Hearthstone for newer players.
-It covers all major aspects of Hearthstone and links to some of the best resources available for any particular topic.
-I will update this article as new Hearthstone expansions appear but most of it should be as relevant in the future as it is now.
+This article is a guide to Hearthstone for newer players.
+It's actually a bit more than that, it is a curated collection of guides and useful links.
+These guides cover all major aspects of Hearthstone and they will definitely help you become a better player.

 If you have suggestion for improvements use the comment section below or just contact me (contact details on the [about page](http://hearthstone.oblio360.com/about)).